fkie-cad/adare/docsrc/source/about_adare/index.rst

 3. analyze the parsed artifacts

-The user provides a so called *experiment*, consisting of a *gui automation file* and a *parse and test file*.
+The user provides a so called *experiment*, consisting of an *action file* and an *testset file*.
-Inside the *gui automation file* is specified
+Inside the *testset file* is specified

 The experiments itself consists each of a *gui automation* and *parse & test* part.